-The average automobile occupancy in Fall 2010 was 1.19 persons per vehicle.
+The average automobile occupancy in Fall 2011 was 1.21 persons per vehicle.
 As indicated in Table 2.6, average automobile occupancies have decreased since 1997, reflecting a reduced proportion of carpool trips as a result of the shift of many trips to transit.
-The average occupancy for carpools and vanpools in Fall 2010 was 2.21 persons per vehicle, which is no significant change from 1997, reflecting the same proportion of carpools with three and more persons.
+The average occupancy for carpools and vanpools in Fall 2011 was 2.10 persons per vehicle, which reflects a reduced proportion of carpools with three and more persons as compared with Fall 1997.

-Table 2.6 - 24-Hour Automobile Occupancies Across UBC/UEL Screenline, 2010 vs. 1997
+Table 2.6 - 24-Hour Automobile Occupancies Across UBC/UEL Screenline, 2011 vs. 1997

-Fall 1997 Fall 2010 Change from 1997 to 2010 Automobiles $(SOVs + HOVs)$ 1.32 1.19 -0.13 -10% HOVs (Carpools + Vanpools) 2.20 2.21 -0.01 +1%
+Fall 1997 Fall 2011 Change Automobiles (SOVs + HOVs) 1.32 1.21 -0.11 -8% HOVs (Carpools + Vanpools) 2.20 2.10 -0.10 -5%

 Table 2.7 provides a summary of average automobile occupancies from 7:00 a.m. to 6:00 p.m.
 Automobile occupancies are lowest in the morning, and are significantly higher for eastbound trips.
-A likely reason for this is that some persons who travelled to UBC in the morning via transit left campus in carpools, as transit ridership figures indicate 2,000 fewer eastbound transit trips per day from UBC than westbound trips to UBC.
+This pattern has been observed in previous years, and is likely the result of some persons travelling to UBC in the morning via transit and leaving campus in the afternoon in carpools, as transit ridership figures indicate 6,000 fewer eastbound transit trips per day from UBC than westbound trips to UBC.